-So you have exhausted all natural methods to induce labour, you have waited patiently for your baby to arrive, read my blog about risks of induction, and finally you have decided to opt for a medical induction.
+So you have exhausted all natural methods to induce labour, you have waited patiently for your baby to arrive, read my blog about risks of induction, and finally you have decided to opt for a medical induction of labour.
 But what does this mean?
 What actually happens when you have an induction?
-How long does an induction take?
+How long does an induction of labour take?
 What should you expect?

 During your 40-week appointment, your midwife may well offer you a vaginal examination to see how “ripe” your cervix is, and whether you are dilated at all.
 This is known as the Bishop Score and is a point scoring system based on the position, hardness and stretchiness of the cervix, how open it is (dilated) and the position of the baby’s head in relation to the cervix.

 This will shape the rest of the process.
 An unripe cervix is thick, closed, and hard – around 3cm wide and around 6cm deep.
 A ripe cervix will be very soft and will have started opening (dilating), and also start to thin (when it is fully dilated in labour it will be paper thin and 10cm open).